 1/2 cup water

 Use a tbsp or two of fresh chopped chives to finish the dish.
-If you don't have any sprinkle with fresh corriander or any other fresh herb.
+If you don't have any, sprinkle with fresh coriander or any other fresh herb.

-Wine should not be cooking wine but whatever you enjoy drinking.
+It should not be cooking wine, but whatever you enjoy drinking.

-The colour will be lighter or darker dependent on the wine.
+The colour will be lighter or darker depending on the wine.

-You can replace olive oil for butter, or use half butter half oil.
+You can replace olive oil with butter, or use half butter and half oil.

-Buying a whole roasted chicken, removing the skin, cutting it into 8 pieces and adding the pieces to the sauce to infuse is another option too.
+Buying a whole roasted chicken, removing the skin, cutting it into pieces, and adding the pieces to the sauce to infuse is another option too.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.